benjamin2365/ADISON_VR/README.md

 Deployment
 ----------

-To deploy the application, upload the contents of the `app-files` folder into a hosting service.
+To deploy the application, upload the contents of the `ADISON TYPE C` folder into a hosting service.